RockySong/micropython-rocky/README.md

 "基于恩智浦i.MX RT运行的现代大型神经网络：面部识别系统", or directly to http://cloud.eeworld.com.cn///courselesson/4928/2019222035909-ob54pd.mp4.mp4

-How To build:
+How To setup
 ------------

-    Build consists of C part and micropython part, both are straightforward.
+    Setup consists of C part and micropython part, both are straightforward.
-    (C part) open KEIL project (./ports/prj_keil_omvnndemo/mpyrt1060_evk.uvprojx), build and download.
-      If you don't have dev tool, you can also work directly with the pre-built firmware: extract the ./firmware/mpyrt_mfn_qspi.7z to get a hex file, then use NXP-MCUBootUtility （https://github.com/JayHeng/NXP-MCUBootUtility）.
-If you use it, you need to put SW7 to "0001" (Micropython part) Get a TF card, copy "./ports/prj_keil_omvnndemo/nndemo/main.py" to the ROOT directory of TF card, insert TF card into the i.mx RT1060 EVK board.
+    (C part) extract the ./firmware/mpyrt_mfn_qspi.7z to get a hex file, then use a programming tool, such as NXP-MCUBootUtility（https://github.com/JayHeng/NXP-MCUBootUtility）.
+If you use it, you need to put SW7 to "0001".
+Also note that if you've used KEIL/IAR to flashed your board, MAKE SURE to ERASE them.
+    (Micropython part) Get a TF card, copy "./ports/prj_keil_omvnndemo/nndemo/main.py" to the ROOT directory of TF card, insert TF card into the i.mx RT1060 EVK board.
 Power on the board, wait for about 3-5 seconds, then the demo GUI shows, you can play with it now :)
     Remark: Keil version should >= 5.20, and install cmsis-pack for i.mx rt1060.
-Work directly with prebuilt firmware:
+Build from source code with KEIL
 ------------
-    extract the ./firmware/mpyrt_mfn_qspi.7z
+    open KEIL project (./ports/prj_keil_omvnndemo/mpyrt1060_evk.uvprojx), build and download.
+      If you don't have dev tool, you can also work directly with the pre-built firmware:

-Contents of "main.py":
+Contents of "main.py"
 ------------

     import sensor, time, image, nndemo